JoinFullStackDev/fsm/flexible-pricing-model-architecture-v2.plan.md

 ## Backward Compatibility

 - Keep `stripe_price_id` field during transition (maps to monthly)
+- Keep `billing_interval` field on packages as legacy/deprecated (nullable) - can serve as default/fallback when both intervals are available, useful for UI display and migration
 - Migrate existing `stripe_price_id` to `stripe_price_id_monthly`
 - Gradually migrate all code to use new fields
-- Remove deprecated fields in future cleanup
+- Legacy fields (`stripe_price_id`, `billing_interval` on packages) can be removed in future cleanup after full migration

 ## Additional Changes Required